-Low fuel warning light
+Low fuel warning light (if so equipped)

 This light comes on when the fuel level in the fuel tank is getting low.
 Refuel as soon as it is convenient, preferably before the fuel gauge reaches 0 (Empty).
 There will be a small reserve of fuel in the tank when the fuel gauge reaches 0 (Empty).